Skip to Content

 Soil

-The Macho fern plant thrives in well-draining, loamy or sandy soil.
-The soil should have a good water retention factor as the plant does not like to be left without water for a long time.
-This plant will love soil that is rich in organic matter and prefers it slightly on the acidic side (pH 6-6.5).
+The soil should needs good water retention. as the plant does not like to be left without water for a long time.
+This plant will love soil rich in organic matter and prefers it slightly on the acidic side (pH 6-6.5).

 Although it’s not very picky about the soil type, this plant will not do well in waterlogged soils.
 Good soil aeration and drainage are a must.
 The plant’s health will quickly deteriorate if the soil does not have these characteristics.